r-multiverse/r-multiverse.github.io/community.md

 system on GitHub/GitLab.
 Each new
 [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)
-automatically deploys to the repository without any manual intervention.
+automatically deploys to the Community tier without any manual intervention.
 ^[This maintainer-driven experience was made possible by the incredible infrastructure of [rOpenSci's R-universe system](https://ropensci.org/r-universe/).]

 ## Limitations